bleonardb3/DSX_Local_Workshop_V12/README.md

 3. Download [DSXL_Demos.zip](https://github.com/bleonardb3/DSX_Local_Workshop_V12/blob/master/DSX_Projects/DSXL_Demos.zip?raw=true).

 ### Setting up lab projects in DSX Local
-1. Rename the downloaded **DSX_Demos.zip** file and give it a unique name.
-For example, add your initials (i.e. DSX_Demos_BB.zip).    *Note: Project names in DSX Local cluster must be unique.
+1. Rename the downloaded **DSXL_Demos.zip** file and give it a unique name.
+For example, add your initials (i.e. DSXL_Demos_BB.zip).    *Note: Project names in DSX Local cluster must be unique.
 When we create a project "from file", the project name is inherited from the file name*.
 2. Click on https://169.60.117.67/#/?_k=ugwvld to log in to DSX Local.
 Enter Username and Password, and then click **Sign In**
 3. Click **New Project**.
 > <img src="/img/Welcome_Screen.png"/>